 We began in 1978 as a collective of three: Barbara Mackenzie-Wood, Jim Niesen and Terry Greiss.
-We met while working together at Long Wharf Theatre in New Haven, Connecticut, and began making work that represented our shared philosophy and aesthetic.
+We met while working together at Long Wharf Theatre in New Haven, Connecticut.
+Edgar Rosenblum and Arvin Brown hired the three of us and we began making work that represented our shared philosophy and aesthetic.
 We did this for five years.

 In 1980, Jim and Terry were on a train returning from Connecticut after doing improv shows.
 We had been searching for a name for our “company,” because we were being honored by the Connecticut Arts Council.
 Jim was writing a play about childhood, centered around his grandparents who lived in Irondale Missouri.
 Terry asked how the “Irondale project” was coming along, and Jim said “That’s a good name.”
 The rest is history.

 By 1983, we decided it was time to create our own theatre company--a true ensemble of artists coming together to explore the nature and uses of theatre.
 On a February evening (actually at Jim’s birthday party), Irondale was born.

 From the earliest days, we were convinced of theatre’s ability to engage as well as entertain.
 Our education programs became central to our goal of creating the kind of theatre we wanted to see: art that provokes thought.
 We found audiences in public schools, prisons, shelters and other non-theatrical spaces.
 Over time, we have taught thousands of workshops from Staten Island to Cape Town and our work has been seen on the Lower East Side of Manhattan, in the former Soviet Union and in many places in between.

 From 1984–1999 we focused on improvisation and its application to text, both classical and contemporary, with the goal of bringing a strong sense of aliveness to scripted performances.
 Shakespeare, Chekhov and especially Brecht provided source material and were our “playwrights in residence” and we performed their work regularly.